AnandRituraj/MailMerge-pro/README.md

 3. **Review and Send**:

+   - Enter your email credentials (these are used only for the current session and not stored)
    - Check your email template and recipient list
    - Click "Send Emails" to send personalized emails to all recipients

 4. **View Results**:
    - See which emails were sent successfully
    - Option to resend to failed recipients

+## Security

+This application prioritizes security by:

+- Never storing email credentials on the server
+- Using email credentials only for the current session
+- Passing credentials securely via HTTPS
+- Not saving sent emails or their content

 ## Development